 After endless time indoors, and the cooler months gaining on us, our skin is crying out for some additional love.
 While you might be a master of the cleanser-moisturizer combination, and even reach for a weekly mask, there’s a key component that is too often overlooked: facial oil.
 Throughout skin care’s recent history, facial oil has always received the short end of the stick in terms of reputation.
 It’s been difficult to unlearn our impression that applying oil to your face only fuels the acne flame — especially as a slew of beauty brands have capitalized on the misconception in the past and pitched face products as “oil-free.”

 But it’s high time we understand that oils are crucial to round out a robust skin care routine.
 While lotions and serums are great for overall hydration, oil can tackle a range of specific issues: scar fading, de-aging, skin smoothing, even sebum balancing.
 Whether you’re a Vitamin C junkie or prefer a floral-infused formula, there’s a lot to explore when experimenting with beauty’s best-kept secret.
-Eminence Organics President Boldijarre Koronczay says about the advantages of these products: “...
+Eminence Organics President Boldijarre Koronczay says: “...
 Facial oils absorb perfectly into the skin, leaving it hydrated and supple.”

 What Are Facial Oils?